Policy Management

 Click Save

 Now, let’s test it out!
-We’re going to deploy a simple Ubuntu application to the cluster.
+We’re going to redeploy the CTF-web-to-system application from earlier.

 apiVersion: apps/v1